Keel

-The keel is the bottom-most longitudinal structural element on a vessel.
-On some sailboats, it may have a hydrodynamic and counterbalancing purpose, as well.
-The laying of the keel is often the initial step in the construction of a ship.
-In the British and American shipbuilding traditions, this event marks the beginning date of a ships construction.
+The keel is the bottom-most longitudinal structural element of a watercraft, important for stability.
+On some sailboats, it may have a hydrodynamic and counterbalancing purpose as well.
+The laying of the keel is often the initial step in constructing a ship.
+In the British and American shipbuilding traditions, this event marks the beginning date of a ship's construction.

 Etymology

 The word "keel" comes from Old English cēol, Old Norse kjóll, = "ship" or "keel".
 It has the distinction of being regarded by some scholars as the first word in the English language recorded in writing, having been recorded by Gildas in his 6th century Latin work De Excidio et Conquestu Britanniae, under the spelling cyulae (he was referring to the three ships that the Saxons first arrived in).